 Text requirements: Often only individual passages or pages are required for use in court or by the authorities.
 So in many cases it is sufficient to have only individual parts of the document translated.
 Since important documents can sometimes be very large, you can save a lot of money by being selective.

 In case of doubt, ask the relevant office which parts of the text are required in which form of translation: Where does the translation need to be certified, where is the simple version sufficient and which passages or pages do not need to be translated at all?

 We're here to help with all these questions regarding certified translations for use in Austria.
 Just get in touch for advice or a quote.

-We are talking about one of the most important translation modalities that exist.
+This one of the most important types translation that exists in Brazil.
 Without it, it would not be possible to attribute authenticity to foreign documents, since our legislation does not recognise or accept documents written in other languages as evidence in court or as legally valid documents.

 This is where the so-called certified translators, professionals specialised in translating documents faithfully, giving them authenticity so that they can accompany the originals in another language and thus be accepted by Brazilian agencies and institutions, come into play.

 But how does a certified translation differ from other types of translation?
 What are the fields of action of the certified translator?
 We will try to answer these and other questions in this article, explaining in detail how this modality works and how it is possible to become a certified translator.

 Unlike when a book or article is translated, for which a good, but standard translation is enough, for formal procedures in Brazil it is necessary that the translation has its accuracy proven.

 In other words, it is as if it were necessary to have a guarantee that everything that is present in the document and has been translated from one language to another is in fact true and that there have been no changes of any kind.